Mauritania Travel Information

 A tip of 12 to 15 percent is expected in restaurants in Mauritania, if no service fee has been added to the bill.
 Hotel service staff and taxi drivers welcome small tips.

 Although crime levels are not too high in Mauritania, terrorism is an ongoing concern.
 The UK Foreign Office advises against all travel to the provinces of Tiris Zemmour, Adrar, Tagant, Hodh el Chargui, Dakhlet-Nouadhibou and Inchiri due to a high threat from terrorism.
 They advise against all but essential travel to the rest of the country, including the capital, Nouakchott.
-Since 2008 more than 25 foreigners have been kidnapped by terrorist groups in the Sahel region, which includes Mauritania.
 The US Department of State also warns its citizens of the risk from terrorism in Mauritania, advising against travel to large swathes of the country because of the security risk.
 They advise foreigners travelling outside of urban areas to move only in a convoy with an experienced guide and reliable vehicles.
 No travel should be undertaken after dark.

 In urban areas crime levels are moderate but steadily increasing.
 There have been incidents of carjacking, robbery, rape and assault involving foreigners.
 Travellers should keep a low profile, stay vigilant, and take every precaution to ensure personal safety.
 Protests are fairly common in Nouakchott and violent clashes between police and protestors do occur.
 All street protests and political gatherings should be avoided.
 Military and police roadblocks are common in urban areas and identification should be carried at all times.